 Best For: Those looking for a feature-rich, vertically-integrated dispensary POS; also if you’re looking to self-host your software

-The Florida-based Helix BioTrack is one of the oldest and most respected dispensary POS providers in the business.
+The Florida-based BioTrack is one of the oldest and most respected dispensary POS providers in the business.
 Most famously, this company was behind Washington State’s first successful Traceability System in 2013.
 For over ten years, BioTrack has helped thousands of dispensaries with features like automated data entry, CRM, and customized label creation.

 Best For: Those looking for a dispensary POS system with an attractive, modern design and strong customer support

 Flowhub is a Colorado-based POS provider that has been in business since 2015.
 Since its founding, this company has won over thousands of customers with its sleek Apple-like design and 99.9 percent uptime on AWS and Google Cloud.
 Flowhub also claims it was the first company to successfully integrate with the seed-to-sale tracking system Metrc.